FAQs about the joints

 ||Pain during physical effort and movement.
 Reduces when at rest

 3 • "Osteoathritis = ageing" - is this correct?

 No, arthritis can occur at any age.
 It has multiple origins: build up of strain injuries, physical overwork, excess weight, genetic, diet.
 It can take place as a result of major trauma, at any age.
 However, only 3% of the population under 45 are affected, 65% over 65 and 80% from the age of 80.

-6 • "Weather-sensitive" joints: myth or reality ?
+5 • "Weather-sensitive" joints: myth or reality ?

 People frequently talk of resurgent joint discomfort when it rains.
 It has been "refuted" by the Academy of Medicine, which did not confirm a link between atmospheric pressure variations and the re-emergence of discomfort.
 It seems that we would be better looking for a link with lack of exercise: in bad weather people don't go out and tend to stay still, which leads to discomfort.
 So keep moving!
-On the other hand, it is true that rheumatism is relieved by the heat from a hot water bottle or hair dryer.
+On the other hand, it is true that in general rheumatism may be relieved by the heat from a hot water bottle or hair dryer.